sojalpatil/SteppinTrails/README.md

 # SteppinTrails
-To install dependencies
-install npm
+To install all dependancies : $ npm install